 ), which captures migration and acculturation trends of Arab immigrants in various countries, including Singapore, Germany, U.S., Brazil, Chile, and Canada, to name a few.
 Youakim also published The Art of Storytelling: Improving Data Quality and Usage

 , which encourages continued data collection efforts in the MENA region amid the COVID-19 pandemic.

-Claudia earned a doctorate in Sociology from the University of Florida, in 2016, alongside a Graduate Certification in Women and Gender Studies.
-She also holds an M.A. in sociology and women's studies from DePaul University and B.A., from Loyola University, Chicago.
+Youakim earned a doctorate in Sociology from the University of Florida, in 2016, alongside a Graduate Certification in Women and Gender Studies.
+She also holds an M.A. in Sociology and Women's Studies from DePaul University and B.A., in Sociology from Loyola University, Chicago.